How long does Confirmation (Scottish probate) take in Scotland? And what can you do to speed it up?

 Estates like this would be considered more complex than someone who only had a current and savings account.

-These complexities usually extend the probate process beyond the timelines associated with simpler cases.
+These complexities usually extend the process beyond the timelines associated with simpler cases.

 The asset holders